aws/fmeval/README.md

 3. If you run into out of memory (OOM) errors, especially while running evaluations that use LLMs as evaluators like toxicity and summarization accuracy, it is likely that your machine does not have enough memory to load the evaluator models.
-By default, `femval` loads multiple copies of the model into memory to maximize parallelization, where the exact number depends on the number of cores on the machine.
+By default, `fmeval` loads multiple copies of the model into memory to maximize parallelization, where the exact number depends on the number of cores on the machine.
 To reduce the number of models that get loaded in parallel, you can set the environment variable `PARALLELIZATION_FACTOR` to a value that suits your machine.

 ## Development